 \subsection{Sum-of-Product circuit: finite-size scaling and phase transition}

-As discussed in Sec.~\ref{Product circuit}, Brownian circuits can generally be represented using the Sum-of-Product (SoP) normal form with a one-dimensional state-transition diagram.
-Furthermore, as shown in Sec.~\ref{First Passage Time of Brownian Motion}, the FPT in one dimension exhibits a qualitative change in asymptotic behavior with respect to the circuit size, indicating a phase transition as a function of the gate transition rate in the continuous spatial limit.
-To confirm this phenomenon numerically, we perform stochastic simulations of Brownian circuits on a one-dimensional discrete lattice and examine how the FPT scales with circuit size.
+As discussed in Sec.~\ref{Product circuit}, Brownian circuits can generally be represented using the SoP normal form with a one-dimensional state-transition diagram.
+Furthermore, as shown in Sec.~\ref{First Passage Time of Brownian Motion}, the FPT in one dimension exhibits a qualitative change in the asymptotic behavior with respect to the circuit size, indicating a phase transition as a function of the gate transition rate in the continuous spatial limit.
+To confirm this phenomenon numerically, we performed stochastic simulations of Brownian circuits on a one-dimensional discrete lattice and examined how the FPT scales with the circuit size.

-We employ the Gillespie algorithm\cite{gillespie_general_1976} to generate stochastic trajectories of Brownian motion from input to output, following the transition rules defined in Sec.~\ref{Conjecture on general graph}.
-This approach provides empirical FPT distributions.
-Specifically, we perform stochastic simulations for various values of the forward transition rate $\gamma_+$ while fixing the backward transition rate at $\gamma_-=1$.
-The resulting mean FPT values on circuit size, averaged over multiple trajectories, are shown in Fig.~\ref{graph:chain}.
-Here, the circuit size of the SoP construction is characterized by the effective chain length corresponding to the number of logical states, rather than the number of CJoin gates.
+We employ the Gillespie algorithm\cite{gillespie_general_1976} to generate stochastic trajectories of Brownian motion from the input to the output, following the transition rules defined in Sec.~\ref{Conjecture on general graph}.
+This approach provides the empirical FPT distributions.
+Specifically, we performed stochastic simulations for various values of the forward transition rate $\gamma_+$ while fixing the backward transition rate at $\gamma_-=1$.
+The resulting mean FPT values for the circuit size averaged over multiple trajectories are shown in Fig.~\ref{graph:chain}.
+Here, the circuit size of the SoP construction is characterized by the effective chain length corresponding to the number of logical states rather than the number of CJoin gates.

 In this setup, the phase transition occurs at $\gamma_+=\gamma_c=1$.
 Hereafter, we denote the transition point for $\gamma_+$ by $\gamma_c$.
-At this transition point, the mean FPT follows a power law, $\expval{\tau} \propto N_g^\alpha$, with the scaling exponent $\alpha=2$, which is consistent with the continuous-space result in Eq.~(\ref{continuous solution}).
+At this transition point, the mean FPT follows a power law, $\expval{\tau} \propto N_g^\alpha$, with scaling exponent $\alpha=2$, which is consistent with the continuous-space result in Eq.~(\ref{continuous solution}).
 For $\gamma_+>\gamma_c$, the mean FPT scales linearly with $N_g$, including the deterministic limit.
 For $\gamma_+<\gamma_c$, the FPT scales exponentially.
-These discrete-space simulations therefore support the analytical findings from the continuous-space model, confirming both scaling regimes and the critical transition rate.
+These discrete-space simulations therefore support the analytical findings of the continuous-space model, confirming both the scaling regimes and critical transition rate.